Cox-Automotive/alks-cli/README.md

     alks developer configure

-* ALKS Server: The full URL to your ALKS server (ex: https://alks.company.com)
+* ALKS Server: The full URL to your ALKS server (ex: https://alks.company.com/rest)
 * Network Username: Your network username
 * Network Password: Your network password, this is optional but recommended
-* Account: The ALKS account to use (ex: 193118345547/ALKS_NP_Admin - awsfoolabs)
-* Role: The IAM role to use
+* Account/Role: Select one of the available ALKS accounts/roles

 ## Running